 All schools offer supplemental learning/ support opportunities.
 Student eligibility is based primarily on reading performance as determined by each school's collective evaluation of data, which could include, but is not limited to, the following:

-- FSA
+- FAST

-- Progress monitoring tools
+- Progress Monitoring

 - Class grades

 - Class formative and summative assessment

 - Teacher recommendation or anecdotal evidence

 See appendix for St. Johns County Comprehensive Reading Plan.